HGmin1159/HGmin1159.github.io/_posts/2021-12-15-tensorial_dr1.md

-Therefore, by using above theorem, we can develop following several folded SDR algorithm.
+Therefore, by using the above theorem, we can develop the following several folded SDR algorithms.
 Remark that each multiplication AU is kernel matrix of SDR.

 > Folded SIR
 >